ipavlopoulos/context_toxicity/README.md

 * Context information:
     * The parent comment.
     * The discussion topic.
+* The dataset is included within `data` in the form of two CSV files.
+    * `oc.csv` comprises the out of context annotations.
+    * `wc.csv` comprises the in-context annotations.

-### Manual additions
+### Word embeddings
-* Add a folder `data` wherein the related CSV files will be located.
-    * This research studies two schemas; in context annotation (IC) and out of context (OC), so two CSV are used.
-* Add a folder `embeddings` when using pre-trained embeddings.
+* You will need to add a folder `embeddings` when using pre-trained embeddings.
+    * For example, GloVe embeddings.

 ### Building the datasets
 Create random splits: